-An EA is not being conducted as part of this preliminary determination, as the proposed underground mine and mill is being evaluated by the Department of Environmental Quality and a separate Environmental Impact Statement (EIS) is in the process of being developed.
-All project-related documents including the EIS related documents are being posted on the DEQ website at: http://deq.mt.gov/Land/hardrock/tintinamines.
+An EA is not being conducted as part of this preliminary determination, as the proposed underground mine and mill was evaluated by the Department of Environmental Quality and a separate Environmental Impact Statement (EIS) was prepared for this project.
+All project-related documents including the final EIS and Record of Decision are posted on the DEQ website at: http://deq.mt.gov/Land/hardrock/tintinamines.

-Analysis Prepared By: Craig Henrikson Date: May 15, 2018
+Analysis Prepared By: Craig Henrikson

+Date: March 3, 2019